Wayne Koethe - President

 Though the treasurer’s duties are usually not the most demanding of all the club leadership positions, the consequences for members can be serious when they’re not completed accurately and on time.

-TBD - Secretary
+Vedavathi Guda - Secretary

 Responsibilities of the secretary